Jesperpaulsen/use-oo-state/README.md

    readonly updateName = (newName: string) => {
-      if (!this.state.name) console.log('No name set') // The state of the StateManager is accessible on this.state this.setState({name: newName)} // To update the state of the StateManager use this.setState }
+      if (!this.state.name) console.log('No name set') // The state of the StateManager is accessible on this.state this.setState({ name: newName )} // To update the state of the StateManager use this.setState }

    readonly checkNameIsMatchingEmail = (email: string, name: string) => {